Using Remote Desktop in Windows 7

 - Click OK.

-- Right click on Start and then click on System
+- Click on Start and then click on Run…

-- Make note of the Computer Name, you will need this information when you access your computer from home.
+- Make note of the IP Address (as shown above), you will need this number when you access your computer from home.
+(NOTE: You should do this each time you plan to use Remote Desktop Access as IP addresses change periodically.)
 Close the window.

 Connecting to a Remote Computer